saiintbrisson/saiintbrisson/README.md

 ## Interests

-I'm learning Rust and enjoying it a lot.
+Currently learning Rust and enjoying it a lot 🦀.

 Throughout the last year, I developed a special interest in networks, distributed systems, and performant/reliable services.
 I am currently studying performant and safe code hygiene.
 I enjoy solving puzzles, mainly when working with distributed systems.